Expertise in Digital Marketing and Strategy

 December 2012–March 2015 : Washington, D.C.

-Produce video and multimedia pieces that promote the value of membership and event attendance, developing concepts, collecting visual assets, editing for quality/message, and sharing across platforms
+Produced video and multimedia pieces that promoted the value of membership and event attendance, developing concepts, collecting visual assets, editing for message, and sharing across platforms

 -AACC was listed (#62) among CQ Roll Call's 100 Association Twitter Handles You Should Follow, December 2014

 Web Content Coordinator, Kogod School of Business at American University